oblique/async-tftp-rs/README.md

 [![crates.io][crate badge]][crate]
 [![docs][docs badge]][docs]

 This library provides TFTP async implementation.
-Currently it implements only server side which can serve read requests.
-This is the most used scenario in our modern days.
+Currently it implements only server side which can serve read requests, which is the most prominent scenario used.

 ## Example